RajPujara/MAD/TodoRaj/Readme.md

 # Todo_App
-This is an android simple app including basic features, that helps to build a todo list.
-Adding new task, Editing and Deleting an existing items are its basic featutes.
-Another extra features of this application is login form, when the user enter correct username and password then it opend othewise it will show error message.
+This is an android simple app including basic features that helps to build a to-do list.
+Adding new task, Editing and Deleting an existing items are its basic features.
+Another extra features of this application is login form, when the user enter correct username and password then it opened otherwise it will show error message.

 # Features
 1. User must login first, entering correct username and password
-2. User can choose the task prority(High, Medim or Low).
+2. User can choose the task priority (High, Medium or Low).
 3. User can add new items
 4. User can update and delete existing items.
 5. Added date shows